muromec/erwasm-http/README.md

 ## How

-See Makefile for reference.
-You can clone the repo and do `make run` to see the result, which is command executing successfully or failing depending on what constant you put in `main.wat`.
-Constant can be only 0 and 1 because people who wrote don't UNIX (alternatively they UNIXed too much and figured out nobody logs exact error codes anyway).
+See Makefile for reference on how it compile.

+You can clone the repo and do `make serve` to run the server on localhost:8080.
+Which will promptly return Hello world to client and write the same message to stdout

 ## Dependencies